By Emma du Preez

 About the Author

-Emma du Preez is a lapsed journalist whose young adult children are about to leave the nest.
+Emma du Preez is a former journalist whose young adult children are about to leave the nest.
 When she is not eyeing up travel adventure brochures, she pens short pieces for blogs and is slowly gathering up the courage to write her first novel on a writing course.